Dublin Airport passenger cap a joke, says Willie Walsh

 Mr Walsh, previously creator and chief executive of International Airlines Group, which owns Irish carrier Aer Lingus, along with British Airways and Spain’s Iberia, argued that the Government should step into the row.

-He said that any court solution might only be temporary and it would require Government action to permanently resolve the row.
+He suggested that any court solution might only be temporary and it would require Government action to permanently resolve the issue.
+The airline industry boss suggested that it could be the “next government” that tackles the problem.

 • Sign up for the Business Today newsletter and get the latest business news and commentary in your inbox every weekday morning